impredicative/gec/README.md

 It refrains from doing anything clever, making it possible to fallback to the underlying gocryptfs or git commands if a need should arise.

 It transparently uses data encryption, both at rest and on the remotes.
 It uses version control and leverages redundant remote storage.
-Many of the implemented commands support GitHub and GitLab. git users will be at home with it.
+Many of the implemented commands support GitHub and GitLab.
+Git users will be at home with it.
 It is in an early stage of development, and breaking changes are therefore possible.

 > **:warning: Before continuing, save the link to the official [Gitee mirror](https://gitee.com/impredicative/gec) of this repo.**